collective/collective.ambidexterity/README.rst

 Test coverage: pretty good for the nuts and bolts.
 The user interface is currently completely untested.
 If you're up-to-date on robot testing, your assistance would be appreciated.

-Docs: Currently rudimentary, but probably adequate for many knowledgeable users.

 i18n: Undeveloped.